Top of main content

 If you’re looking to make the most of your tax-free allowances, topping up an Individual Savings Account (ISA) is an easy way.

-You can top up a cash ISA whenever you want during the tax year – up to a £20,000 annual limit in the current tax year.
+You can top up most easy access cash ISAs, such as the HSBC Loyalty Cash ISA, whenever you want during the tax year.
+There’s a £20,000 annual limit in the current tax year.
+You can pay this into one ISA or you can split the allowance across more than one.

 Moving money into your cash ISA